ActiveAnalytics/RReserving/README.md

 ## ChainLadder vs RReserving

 Please note that this package is **NOT** intended to be a replacement for the `ChainLadder` package <http://cran.r-project.org/web/packages/ChainLadder/>.
 This package does a tiny fraction of what the `ChainLadder` package does.
-The ChainLadder package has methods for Chain Ladder, bootstrapping, GLM, Cape Cod, Clark LDF, Multivariate Chain Ladder, etc. At the moment, we only have one method equivalent to the `MackChainLadder` function in the `ChainLadder` package but we get there very quickly indeed as the benchmark shows.
+The ChainLadder package has methods for Chain Ladder, bootstrapping, GLM, Cape Cod, Clark LDF, Multivariate Chain Ladder, plotting, etc. At the moment, we only have one method equivalent to the `MackChainLadder` function in the `ChainLadder` package but we get there very quickly indeed as the benchmark shows.

 ## Installation